 - Governments should maintain industry-leading cybersecurity practices and not require businesses to share data that it cannot keep safe and secure from threats.

-- Requirements to report cyberthreat intelligence information to the government should be voluntary and include protections that ensure reported information is exempt from Freedom of Information Act requests, cannot be used as the basis for regulatory or enforcement actions, and may not be introduced as evidence in any court proceeding.
+- Reporting cyberthreat intelligence information to the government should be voluntary and include protections that ensure reported information is exempt from Freedom of Information Act requests, cannot be used as the basis for regulatory or enforcement actions, retains all legal privileges, and may not be introduced as evidence in any court proceeding.
+In addition, governments should reciprocate by sharing relevant cyberthreat information with the private sector to enhance the collective capacity to prevent and mitigate cybersecurity risks.

-- Cybersecurity incident reporting should be compatible with existing federal standards and only require reporting once a covered entity is reasonably certain that a covered incident has occurred.
-Requirements linked to suspected or threatened incidents will result in excessive costs for businesses and governments without yielding actional information.
-Additionally, reporting requirements should not include trade secrets or intellectual property, as that will increase risk for companies.
+- Cybersecurity incident reporting should be compatible with existing federal laws and only require reporting once a covered entity is reasonably certain that a covered incident has occurred.
+Requirements linked to suspected or threatened incidents will result in excessive costs for businesses and governments without yielding actionable information.
+Additionally, reporting requirements should not include requirements to share trade secrets or intellectual property, as that will increase risk for companies.

 Data Breach